 related to capital intensity.

-above-average costs immediately ran losses, requiring state subsidies.
+Enterprises with above-average costs immediately ran losses,

-investment and foreign trade decisions.
+Poor guides for investment and foreign trade decisions.

 equate quantity demanded with quantity supplied (as

 controlled by planners), with adjustments to redistribute

 purchasing power from the rich to the poor.

-lines, black-market activities, encouraging corruption and dilution of
+Shortages, long lines, black-market activities, encouraging

-when many wholesale prices exceeded retail
+Budgetary problem when many wholesale prices exceeded retail

 VI.
 The Second Economy